WOLLASTON GARDEN CLUB

-Nondiscrimination Clause: The Wollaston Garden Club shall not permit in their conduct of Club affairs, any restrictions or limitations whatsoever based upon race, color, creed, gender, age, national origin or employment status.
+Nondiscrimination Clause: The Wollaston Garden Club shall not permit in their conduct of Club affairs, any restrictions or limitations whatsoever on the basis of race, color, age, disability, sex, religion, national origin, sexual orientation, gender identity, marital status or employment status.

 Dissolution Clause: In the event of dissolution, all of the remaining assets and property of the organization shall, after payment of necessary expenses, be distributed to such organizations as shall qualify under Section 501 C (3) of the Internal Revenue Code of 1986, or corresponding provisions of any subsequent Federal Tax Law or to the Federal Government, a State or Local government for public purpose, subject to the approval of a court of competent jurisdiction within the Commonwealth of Massachusetts.